insanj/cone/README.md

       "title": "🌗",
       "content": {
         /**
-         * special styler type of content that mutates root styles
+         * special styler type that mutates root styles
          * (used for dark/light theme at the moment in the example) */
         "kind": "styler",